kiriniy/settler/README.md

  - All files of the standard website with examples.
  - Meta tags and markup for the `head` section.
+ - Static site generation.
+Deploy your php website to a non-php hosting.
  - Default icons and sharing images include their size or format to see where each is used.
  - Static site generation.
 Deploy your php website to a non-php hosting.
+ - Print/NO-print/NO-scripts styles for various website use cases.
+ - JS detectors templates for various website use cases.
  - CSP (Content Security Policy) ready via `<meta>` tag.
  - PWA (Progressive Web App) ready via `site.webmanifest` file.
  - Dark/light mode toggle build-in with auto-detects and remembers of choice.